National Center on Accessible Educational Materials for Learning (AEM Center)

-- AEM State Contacts and SEA Information directs you to the people and resources in your state or territory providing accessible materials and technologies for individuals who need them.
+- AEM State Contacts directs you to the people and resources in your state or territory providing accessible materials and technologies for individuals who need them.

 - Designing for Accessibility with POUR explains four core principles of accessibility in plain language.
 Make sure the materials and technologies you create and use are Perceivable, Operable, Understandable, and Robust.

 - Five Things Educators Can Do to Buy Accessible advances a market model for procuring accessible materials and technologies so that buying accessible requires nothing more than just buying.

 - AEM Pilot is an interactive web-based tool that guides K–12 districts in becoming more inclusive learning spaces for students with disabilities by helping build background knowledge about AEM, conducting self-assessments, and monitoring continuous progress.